 Blog header graphic: What is Content Operations? article.

-Although all teams that produce brand and marketing content use content operations, not everyone does it strategically.
+Every team that produces brand and marketing content uses content operations, though not everyone does so strategically.
 While it can be intimidating to create and implement a content operations workflow, doing so pays dividends.
-The right workflow can streamline processes, save significant amounts of time and money, and deliver higher-quality content for a better customer experience.
+The right workflow can streamline processes, save significant time and money, and deliver higher-quality content for a better customer experience.

-Content creation — especially in-house — is often one of the most expensive line items in marketing budgets.
-Companies from e-commerce leaders to media giants continually evaluate their content operations to look for opportunities to save money and produce better content.
-For example, Netflix discovered they could save billions in the long run by also producing original content in-house
+But creating content — especially in-house — is often one of the most expensive line items in marketing budgets.
+Companies from e-commerce leaders to media giants continually evaluate their content operations to look for ways to save money and produce better content.

 This guide walks through the fundamentals of understanding and implementing content operations at scale.